afourney/aprstastic/CONTRIBUTING.md

 # CONTRIBUTING

-Code contributions are welcome and appreciated.
+Code contributions are welcomed and appreciated.
 Just submit a PR!

 The current build environment uses `pre-commit`, and `hatch`.